 “Yes, but necessary.”

-“We’re the representatives for The Galactic Union and its important that people trust us!”
+“We’re the representatives of The Galactic Union and it’s important that people trust us!”

 “What if you block The Core and the other Companions from seeing your thoughts?”